Volvo V70: V70 XC / XC70

 At its introduction, the second generation V70 XC received a major upgrade.
 It featured better ground clearance of 8.2 in thanks to a raised suspension, different bodywork with unpainted bumpers and fender extensions, and AWD as standard.
 An interior grab handle for the front passenger was installed only on this model.
 Early V70 XC featured special rear view mirrors, a feature that was discontinued after 2003.

 Engine and gearbox choices were limited.
 Only the petrol 2.4L low pressure turbo, or the D5 diesel engine with either a 5-speed manual or 5-speed automatic transmission were available.
 No diesel version was offered for the North American market.

-For 2003 the model was renamed the XC70, in keeping with Volvo's newly introduced XC90.
+For 2003, the model was renamed the XC70, in keeping with Volvo's newly introduced XC90.
 Petrol 2.5L low pressure turbo engine replaced the 2.4L low pressure engine.

 V70 / XC70 Ocean Race

 In 2001, to mark their sponsorship of the just renamed Volvo Ocean Race, special Ocean Race editions of the V70 and V70 XC were announced.
-Released for model year 2002, the cars came painted only in a unique shade of blue.
+Released for the 2002 model year, the cars came painted only in a unique shade of blue.
 Silver exterior trim and roof rails, special Ocean Race floor mats as well as assorted badging, set the models apart from non-OR models.

 To coincide with the 2005–2006 Volvo Ocean Race, Volvo revived the V70 and XC70 Ocean Race Editions.
 These were unveiled in early 2005, and once again were painted only in a unique shade of blue.
 They had upgraded standard equipment and special styling touches such as specific alloy wheels, blue interior trim, leather seats with contrast stitching and Ocean Race badges on the outside.